lheyberger/mtg-mana-rocks/posts/edhrank_preco_sept2022.md

 # Closing Words

-This was an interesting project to work on because pre-constructed decks are often considered as the baseline power level for Commander decks.
+This was an interesting project to work on because preconstructed decks are often considered as the baseline power level for Commander decks.
-Usually, pre-constructed decks are compensating their lack of power with a higher degree of synergy.
+Usually, preconstructed decks are compensating their lack of power with a higher degree of synergy.
 This is a criteria which I'm still struggling to assess in the current version of the bot (`edhrank_0.0.1-alpha.7` as of writing).

 ℹ️ [@edhrank](https://twitter.com/edhrank) is **publicly available and free to use**.